CloudLabsAI-Azure/java-microservices-aca-labguide/getting-started.md

 ## Architecture

-The architecture uses a microservices approach, featuring a Container App Environment to host various microservices such as Customers, Vets, Admin, and Visits.
-It incorporates a Config Server for centralized configuration management and an API Gateway to handle incoming requests.
+The architecture uses a microservices approach, featuring a Container App Environment to host various microservices such as API Gateway(frontend), Customers, Vets, Admin, and Visits.
+It incorporates a Config Server for centralized configuration management.
 Service discovery is facilitated by a Eureka server, ensuring efficient communication between services.
 Data storage is managed through a SQL database, while Virtual Networks provide network isolation and security, enhancing the overall integrity of the application.

 ## Architecture Diagram